 fbpx Skip to main content

-by BRENDAN DELAVERE
+By BRENDAN DELAVERE

 WITH the fog and rain playing havoc on the road from the coast to Canberra, I unfortunately managed to just miss openers Immorium.
 And with some sound issues delaying their start, Sydney depressive black metal four piece Burden Man set the pace for tonight for this reviewer.